bomonike/bomonike.github.io/algorithmic-complexity.md

             break
     return items
 ```
+<a target="_blank" href="https://www.youtube.com/watch?v=RGuJga2Gl_k&t=2m12s">VIDEO</a>

 1. Begins with an unsorted array.
 2. Scan through the array from left to right to find the largest element.
 3. Swap the largest element with the last element.
 4. Repeat steps 2 and 3 until the array is sorted.
+5. At the end of each iteration, the largest element is in its correct position.

 Bubble sort is memory-efficient.
 It requires only a small, fixed amount of additional space regardless of the input size.
 So its space complexity is O(1).